By trade, Chris Bliss is a stand-up comic and juggler—not a lawyer.

 In spite of that, or maybe because of it, Bliss is on the verge of a unique accomplishment that will warm the hearts of lawyers.
 Almost single-handedly, he has willed into existence what may be the first-ever monument to the Bill of Rights in the nation.
 He hopes there will be many more.

-On December 15, also known as Bill of Rights Day, the monument will be dedicated near the Arizona state capitol in Phoenix with the blessing of state Republicans and Democrats alike — rare in a state that has become known for divisive politics.
+On Dec.
+15, also known as Bill of Rights Day, the monument will be dedicated near the Arizona state capitol in Phoenix with the blessing of state Republicans and Democrats alike—rare in a state that has become known for divisive politics.

 Bliss, 60, talks about the dedication as if he can’t quite believe it is finally happening.
 It is the latest highlight of “the unusual life I lead,” which two weeks ago had him doing his comedy routine aboard a 6,000-passenger cruise ship in the Caribbean.
 Back on dry land, he threw himself into planning the event, which will feature politicians including Republican Governor Jan Brewer and Phoenix Mayor Greg Stanton, a Democrat.
 Another key supporter, Democratic Congresswoman-elect Kyrsten Sinema, may also attend.
 She will be the first openly bisexual member of Congress.
 “She is also openly bipartisan,” Bliss joked.